 Are Summer Camps open?

-Modified summer camp activities will begin June 22.
+Modified summer camp activities began June 22.
 Visit cityofirvine.org/camps for more information.

 Are playgrounds open?

 The City of Irvine playgrounds are open as of September 29, Per the State, playground visitors must comply with specific guidelines including wearing masks (for anyone over age 2) and maintaining a distance of at least 6 feet apart.
 A complete list of requirements is available at cdph.ca.gov.
 This guidance does not apply to indoor playgrounds or family entertainment.